Kahoneki/Portfolio/src/Blog Posts/Kahoneki.com - Development Journey.md

 }
 ```
 There are a few key elements in here so let's break it down one at a time.
 `<HashRouter>` is the main "engine".
 The entire site is wrapped in this and it uses the URL hash (#) to manage the client-side route, keeping the UI in sync with the URL.
 There are two main options for your routing engine - `<HashRouter>` and `<BrowserRouter>`.
-The difference will be covered in more detail in the [Github Pages/Actions](#github-pages-actions) section wherein we discuss static hosting.
+The difference is that static hosting natively supports `<HashRouter>`, whereas to get `<BrowserRouter>` working, it would need some extra server-side configuration.
+GitHub Pages does not provide easy support for this configuration.

 `<Link>` is the React Router replacement for the standard `<a>` tag that is to be used for *internal navigation* (navigation within the website, as opposed to between websites).
 When the user clicks, for example, `<Link to="/about">`, a few things happen:
 1) React Router calls a special function, `event.preventDefault()`, stopping the browser from carrying out its default behaviour (which is to do a full page reload)